gnosischain/tokenbridge-contracts/USDSMigration.md

 - Third-party applications **must integrate** with the new **Bridge Router contract on Ethereum**.
 - The **Bridge Router** serves as the entry point for token relay transactions, routing them to the appropriate bridge contract on Gnosis Chain (**xDAI Bridge** or **Omnibridge**).
-- **DAI & USDS transactions must go through the Bridge Router.** Transactions sent directly to the xDAI Bridge on Ethereum will **fail** if they attempt to relay DAI after the upgrade.
+- **DAI & USDS transactions must go through the Bridge Router.** Transactions sent directly to the xDAI Bridge on Ethereum will **fail** if they attempt to relay DAI after the upgrade, but they will succeed in relaying USDS provided the sender has approved USDS for the bridge (\*Check [Edge Case](#edge-case))
 - **For tokens other than DAI & USDS**, using the Bridge Router is **optional**—third-party applications can continue interacting with Omnibridge directly.

 Gnosis Chain -> Ethereum